fiixlabs/node-JS-meter-reading-handler/README.md

 2 INTRODUCTION
 --------------

-The MA Labs Node JS Automated Meter Reading File Handler is a program which takes CSV files from its designated folder, formats the necessary information, and sends the data to the Maintenance Assistant CMMS, through the use of the Maintenance Assistant JavaScript API.
+The Node JS Automated Meter Reading File Handler is a program which takes CSV files from its designated folder, formats the necessary information, and sends the data to your CMMS, through the use of the Fiix JavaScript API.
 The program runs in the console through the use of Node JavaScript.

 Before attempting to run the program, please be sure to extract all of the files from the ZIP package.
 The program cannot be run from the ZIP.
 The "README.txt"